fabiand/edit-node-guestfs/README.md

 * `isoname` is the path to an existing ISO.
 * `cmd` is a predefined cmd - a list of comands is printed when you don't provide a `<cmd>`
 * `cmdargs` (optional) Some commands take arguments (like `yum-install`)

+Example:

+    edit-iso.sh <isoname> info

+Will print some informations about the iso (system-release and ovirt rpms)